Skimlinks

-Skimlinks is a content monetization platform for online publishers (including editorial sites, forums, bloggers, social networks, and app developers).
-It specializes in technology that automatically affiliates product links from publishers' commerce content.
+Skimlinks is a content monetisation platform for online publishers (including editorial sites, forums, bloggers, social networks, and app developers).
+It specializes in automatically generating affiliate product links from content creators' commerce content, from which the content creators earn money.

 The company was founded in London (2007) by Australian co-founders Alicia Navarro and Joe Stepniewski.
-It has over 62 employees, and has raised $24 million in funding as of August 2013.
+It has over 62 employees and has raised $24 million in funding as of August 2013.
 It has offices in London and New York City.

-On October 17, 2013, Skimlinks was announced as a member of Tech City UK's Future Fifty Programme, a government programme that supports fast-growing companies with the aim of potentially floating in the London Stock Exchange.
+On October 17, 2013, Skimlinks was announced as a member of Tech City UK's Future Fifty Programme, a government program that supports fast-growing companies with to potentially float in the London Stock Exchange.
 In 2014, Skimlinks drove $625 million in sales for over 20,000 vendors.

 History

 Founding

 Skimlinks was founded in 2007 by co-founders Alicia Navarro and Joe Stepniewski as a result of a pivot away from the social recommendation tool Skimbit.com.
-It is notable as one of the first technology companies headquartered in what is now known as the Silicon Roundabout area in London.
+Notably, it is one of the first technology companies headquartered in what is now known as the Silicon Roundabout area in London.

-Alicia Navarro created Skimbit.com in 2006 in Australia, but moved to London to build her business as she felt it was a much more supportive environment for entrepreneurs.
+Alicia Navarro created Skimbit.com in 2006 in Australia, but moved to London, England to build her business as she felt it was a much more supportive environment for entrepreneurs.
 Skimbit was relatively successful and quickly evolved into a white-label social shopping service.

-In November 2008, Joe Stepniewski was brought on as co-founder, and together they realised that both users and investors weren't interested in their end-product, but in the behind-the-scenes technology they were using to monetize their site through affiliate marketing.
+In November 2008, Joe Stepniewski was elected as a co-founder.
+Together with Navarro, they realised that both users and investors weren't interested in their end product, but in the behind-the-scenes technology, they were using to monetise their site through affiliate marketing.
 As a result, they pivoted the company into what it is today - a "stand-alone commercial platform to help publishers monetize their editorial and user-generated content."

-Alicia Navarro has been featured in a number of prominent publications, highlighting her role as one of the few female CEOs in the ad-tech world.
-She was also recently announced as the winner of the Entrepreneur of the Year Award during the 2014 edition of the FDM everywoman in Technology Awards.
+Alicia Navarro has been featured in several prominent publications, highlighting her role as one of the few female CEOs in the ad-tech world.
+She was also recently announced as the winner of the Entrepreneur of the Year Award during the 2014 edition of the FDM Everywoman in Technology Awards.

 Partnership with Pinterest

-In February 2012, LL Social, an online marketing blog, broke the news that Pinterest was using Skimlinks to monetize content posted by its users.
+In February 2012, LL Social, an online marketing blog, broke the news that Pinterest was using Skimlinks to monetise content posted by its users.
 Commercial links included in Pins were being affiliated via Skimlinks.
 Although the partnership had been ongoing for 2 years, Pinterest had just recently grown exponentially in popularity and the news was badly received.

-Most of the backlash centered on the company's failure to disclose its monetization practices rather than its decision to monetize users' content.
-Though it was claimed that the revelations prompted Pinterest to drop its affiliation with Skimlinks, Pinterest's CEO, Ben Silbermann, clarified that they had actually been using Skimlinks as a test while they explored various monetization solutions and had stopped using the service a week before the news broke.
+Most of the backlash arose from the company's failure to disclose its monetisation practices rather than its decision to monetise users' content.
+Though it was claimed that the revelations prompted Pinterest to drop its affiliation with Skimlinks, Pinterest's CEO, Ben Silbermann, clarified that they had actually been using Skimlinks as an option whilst they explored various monetisation solutions, but had stopped using the service a week before the news broke.